• Oil & Gas,Power Utilities,Pipeline,General

 Can You See Gas?
 We Can!

-The images were taken from the Sentinel satellite which is equipped with an infrared spectral sensor capable of “seeing” and measuring gases in the atmosphere.
+The images were taken from the Sentinel satellite, which is equipped with an infrared spectral sensor capable of “seeing” and measuring gases in the atmosphere.
 Satelytics’ customers have asked for measurement capabilities of numerous gases over the years and our suite of analytics can provide you with answers to your emissions problems.
 Our gas measurement tool is used by customers to seek out fugitive emissions of methane from their most important assets.
-Our team is proud to be working with industry to bring products safely to market.
+Our team is proud to be working with industries to bring products safely to market.

 Call us today if you have a gas you need help “seeing!”

 Methane emissions from a well pad.

 Satelytics Inc., www.satelytics.com, is a cloud-based geospatial analytics software suite.
 Multispectral and hyperspectral imagery is gathered from satellites, UAV, planes, and fixed cameras, and processed to provide both alerts and qualitative results for our customers.
 Data can be gathered up to a daily basis and results are sent to customers within hours.
 This includes the specific problem, location, magnitude, and even qualitative information, which minimizes cost, impact, and operational disruption for our clients.

 For more information, contact David Dunham, email@example.com, (o) (419) 728 0060 extension #101, (c) (701) 213 0294.